glpi-project/doc-agent/source/configuration.rst

     Specifies the file containing SSL client certificate to use when connecting to server target or for WinRM remote inventory.

+.. _ssl-fingerprint:

+``ssl-fingerprint``
+    Specifies the fingerprint of the ssl server certificate to trust.

+    The fingerprint to use can be retrieved in agent log by temporarily enabling `no-ssl-check` option.

 .. _no-ssl-check:

 ``no-ssl-check``